dart-archive/www.dartlang.org/src/site/polymer/spa/index.markdown

 If you like to eat dessert first, you can find the files for the finished demo, [polymer-spa-example](https://github.com/dart-lang/polymer-spa-example), on GitHub.
-This page references three branches from the GitHub repo where each one builds on the previous example:
+This page uses three branches from the GitHub repo, where each branch builds on the previous one:

 * [example-1-styles](https://github.com/dart-lang/polymer-spa-example/tree/example-1-styles):
-  The basic example uses HTML only.
+  The basic example uses only one file, index.html.
+  The [App structure](#app-structure) section uses this example.
 * [example-2](https://github.com/dart-lang/polymer-spa-example/tree/example-2):
   The intermediate example uses Dart and implements data binding.
+  The [Creating views](#creating-views) section uses this example.
 * [master](https://github.com/dart-lang/polymer-spa-example):
   The completed example adds URL routing and keyboard navigation.
+  The [Setting up URL Routing](#routing) section (and beyond) uses this example.

 ## App structure
 {:style="clear:both"}